satyaborg/satyaborg.github.io/_posts/2022-10-12-research-clustering.md

 - Transformers have fully anchored itself across video, text, audio and images.
 - GANs are still in the game (although this is *likely* to change—with Diffusion models having a massive surge this year).
 - There's a surprising amount of neuro-inspired and related deep learning papers (under `neural_brain_networks`).
-- Quite a few papers on calibration methods for Deep neural nets.
+- Quite a few papers on calibration methods for deep neural nets.
 - Sparsity and pruning in neural nets is still an active area of research (under `pruning_sparse_training`).

 I encourage you to explore and find areas of *your* interest(s) among the clusters.
-Alternatively, feel experiment with your dataset of choice (in the notebook) to discover latent clusters.
+Alternatively, feel free to experiment with your dataset of choice (in the notebook) to discover latent clusters.

 Note: